 The paths and trails are filled with tropical garden flora, with more than 30 species of butterflies dancing about.

 If you visit during the Bird Festival, one of the best festivals in Florida, you’ll find arts and crafts booths, activities for children, and many vendors selling plants that attract birds to take home!
 Guest speakers are also present to speak about findings within the birding community.

-Even if you’re not a birder, this festival welcomes all that are interested in birds or beginners wanting to learn, making it one of the most unique things to do in Miami.
+Even if you’re not a birder, this festival welcomes all that are interested in birds or beginners wanting to learn, making it one of the most unique Miami tourist attractions for a weekend getaway.

 Jungle Island is Miami’s premier entertainment destination, combining Miami’s landscape with rescued animals from around the world.
 Over 80 years old, the sanctuary was even featured in the opening credits of Miami Vice!

 Evolving from the “Parrot Jungle,” you can see a variety of exotic animals like colorful parrots and pink flamingos.
 Don’t forget Pinky, the high-wire bicycle-riding cockatoo!

 In addition to the avian residents, you can also see unusual flora and fauna.
 Stroll through the 1.35 miles of shaded trails to see the incredible African sausage tree and even a rare collection of cicadas.

 Enjoy animal shows featuring marsupials and birds from around the world.
 Kids will love the Tree Walk Village over 8 feet high!
 Then enjoy a spider web climb, a balance beam, and wooden bridges at the Playground.